novakov-alexey-zz/old-novakov-alexey.github.io/content/scala-monads/index.md

 ## What makes thing a Monad?

-There are several minimum combinations of function which make some type a Monad.
-One of the popular minimum set is two functons:
+There are several minimum combinations of functions which make some type a Monad.
+One of the popular minimum set is two functions:

 - **flatMap** - also known as `bind`
 - **unit** - also known as `pure` in [Cats library](https://typelevel.org/cats/typeclasses/monad.html#monad-instances) or `apply` in pure Scala

-These two functions implemented for some type bring powerful abstraction to write complex programms easy.
+These two functions implemented for some type bring powerful abstraction to write complex programs easy.

 ## Make your Monad

 Monad sometimes reminds a container to work with its values using special interface.
-If we model Monad ourselves, then it may look like box with a thing inside, which we operate one using `flatMap` one more useful function `map`:
+If we model Monad ourselves, then it may look like a box with a thing inside, which we access using `flatMap` and one more useful function `map`:

 ```scala
 class Box[A](v: A) {